ninjulia/emporium/README.md

 # Code Repository for the Julia Set landing page

 Code repository for my 'link in bio' website, emporium.becausejulia.com.
 Project files are uploaded here for your code review and Netlify web hosting.
-I am working on leveraging 11ty for a static site generator and will eventually link the site to Notion for automated promotional updates.
+I am leveraging 11ty for a static site generator and a private Trello board pushes promotional updates.
+I decided to use Trello because of their email-to-board feature, generous automation options, and ease of Netlify deploy via Zapier.
+Rather than scheduling deploys every 12 hours via the code here, Zapier triggers a build based on changes to a list as they occur.
+While the Trello board that I am fetching here has its own documentation, I am filtering the response to reinforce the following criteria:

+- cards must contain a start date on or before today
+- cards must contain a due date on or after today
+- cards must contain a description
+- cards must have a label (with online store name)
+- fail state shows no offers and does not impede display of any other code

+## Development Scripts

+`npm start`

+Run 11ty with hot reload at localhost:8080, including reload based on Sass changes

+`npm run build`

+Production build includes minified, autoprefixed CSS

+Use this as the "Publish command" if needed by hosting such as Netlify.

 ## Table of contents